egirna/icapeg/README.md

 $ go run main.go
 ```

+You should see something like, ```ICAP server is running on localhost:1344 ...```.
+This tells you the ICAP server is up and running.

 ## Configuration

 ​	You can change the default configuration file whatever you want to customize the application.

+- ### Mapping a variable of config.toml file with an environment variable

+  This feeature is supported for **strings, int, bool, time.duration and string slices** only **(every type used in this project)**.

+  Let's have an example to explain how to map, assume that there is an env variable called LOG_LEVEL and you want to assign LOG_LEVEL value to app.log_level.
+You should change the value of (log_level= "debug") to (log_level= "$_LOG_LEVEL").

+  > **Note**: before you use this feature please make sure that the env variable that you want to use is globally in your machine and not just exported in a local session.

   - ### Config.toml file sections